Eliminate PC Accelerator unwanted application from the system

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

-In the uninstall programs window, look for "PC Accelerator", select this entry and click "Uninstall" or "Remove".
+In the uninstall programs window, look for "PC Accelerator" and other suspicious/recently-installed applications, select these entries and click "Uninstall" or "Remove".

 Remove rogue extensions from Internet browsers: